ofwallaart/SBASC/readme.md

   - `models\SBASC\model.py`: BERT based neural network model using focal loss for jointly predicting aspect category and sentiment.
 - `models\WBASC\main.py`: PyTorch implementation of seed Word Based Aspect and Sentiment Classification model framework using the seed word sentence labeler
   - `models\SBASC\labeler.py`: The seed word labeling algorithm for the WBASC model
+- `models\CosSim_baselines\cos_sim.py`: Baseline implementation using a word2vec algorithm using seed words
+  - `models\CosSim_baselines\cos_sim_sentence.py`: Baseline implementation using a word2vec algorithm where full seed sentences are averaged and compared

 The code contains the following main directories:
 - `conf\`: Location for the Hydra configuration `.yaml` files.